 Ask any doctor’s office and they’ll tell you that the number of patients complaining of back and muscle injuries drastically increases right after a big snow.
 This is primarily because people don’t use good technique.
 Before you shovel, warm up, and stretch so you don’t catch your muscles off guard once the work begins.
 And once you’re out in the cold, be sure to push snow aside instead of lifting it whenever possible.
 Finally, if you do have to lift a shovel full of snow, face your load head on and be sure to lift with your legs instead of your back.
 By doing so you’re chances of sustaining a painful injury drop substantially.

-Need to find a pro for your Snow Removal Needs?Find Pros
+Ready to start your Snow Removal Needs?Find Pros

 For larger properties, or if you are unable to shovel because of physical restrictions, you probably want to consider a snow blower for your snow removal needs.
 Don’t be fooled, however.
 Snow blowers still require a lot of physical effort to guide and maneuver, so you’ll still want to warm up and take breaks when you’re feeling winded.
 Finally, you should never feel you’re wrestling with a snow blower.
 Let it do the work, don’t rush it, and you’ll find the job to be much easier.